 The capital of the Lone Star State revels in its reputation as a mecca for live music, but the city and surrounding area also offer a wealth of outdoor attractions and activities.
-And when it comes to hospitality, meeting professionals will find plenty of top-notch hotels in which to house their groups.
+When it comes to hospitality, meeting professionals will find plenty of top-notch hotels in which to house their groups.

-Event Venues, Additions & Renovations
+Hotel Additions & Renovations

 Things to Do in Austin

 Downtown Austin sits on Lady Bird Lake, named for the wife of President Lyndon Johnson.
 Not just a lovely natural feature to gaze upon, the lake supports a host of water sports.
 Rowing Dock ATX can take small groups out on the lake for a kayak, canoe or stand-up paddleboard tour.

 Plenty of boats ply the waters.
 Private day, sunset and moonlight tours for 30 to 100 people are run by Lone Star Riverboat's four vessels, of which the Lone Star is the largest.
 Pride and Joy II from Capital Cruises hosts up to 140 guests; the 75-foot Destination Yacht has dinner seating for 80 people.

 All four outposts of the Pinstack bowling and dining portfolio are back up and running.
 The Allen, Austin, Irving and Plano spots are following strict safety measures, such as the use of contactless menus, tables limited to six guests, and team members wearing face coverings at all times.
 Get more information here

 For an evening with a view of the lake, reserve the Edge Rooftop at the JW Marriott Austin.
 The venue, which hosts up to 200 for an event, also looks out over downtown; at sunset, patrons can watch more than a million bats take off from under the Congress Avenue Bridge.